Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Introduction

 \section{Introduction}

 In the recent years there has been an ever increasing usage of sensor-equipped devices, such as smartphones, smartwatches and fitness watches.
 These sensors can be used to track user behavior and health-related measurements.
-Among the most common types are the Inertial Measurement Units (IMU), composed primarily of accelerometers and gyroscopes.
-The use of photoplethysmography (PPG) sensors to track heart rate (HR) is also becoming ubiquitous, especially in devices targeting fitness conscious consumers, such as the Apple Watch, FitBit and Samsung SimBand~\cite{reiss2019deep}.
+Among the most common types are the Inertial Measurement Units (IMU), composed primarily of accelerometers and gyroscopes.The use of photoplethysmography (PPG) sensors to track heart rate (HR) is also becoming ubiquitous, especially in devices targeting fitness conscious consumers, such as the Apple Watch, FitBit and Samsung SimBand~\cite{reiss2019deep}.
+To promote an effective fitness training, it is necessary to induce an optimal cardiovascular response, making it essential to model and predict individual HR responses~\cite{ludwig2018measurement}.

-The HR is an important metric for the blood circulation, which distributes oxygen, nutrients and hormones to cells in the whole body.
-This characteristic, along with the relative ease of monitoring in comparison to alternative metrics (stroke volume, oxygen uptake, hormone levels, etc.), leads to the wide use of the HR as a proxy for cardiac strain by both professionals and amateurs in endurance training~\cite{ludwig2018measurement}.
-To promote an effective fitness training, it is necessary to induce an optimal cardiovascular response, making it essential to model and predict individual HR responses.
-This task is quite challenging as, besides responding to physical activities, the HR is influenced by a number of factors such as genetics, nutrition, environmental conditions, fitness and mood~\cite{ludwig2018measurement}.